 For counter=startNumber to endNumber (Step increment) One or more Visual Basic 2017 statements Next

-In order to exit a For…..Next Loop, you need to place the Exit For statement within the loop.
-It is normally used together with the If….Then statement.
+In order to exit a For…..Next Loop, you can place the Exit For statement within the loop.
+It is usually used together with the If….Then statement.
 For its application, you can refer to example 15.1 d.